 Transgenerational Inheritance of Environmentally Induced Health Effects

-“Nutritional restriction or exposure to hormone mimicking chemicals during early gestation cause alterations in adult and offspring health in humans and model organisms across several generations suggesting that mechanisms associated with transgenerational inheritance of disease states may be conserved”.
-Picture below shows the toxic effects established by direct exposure may be expressed as adverse health outcome in the exposed individual or may not express at all.
+” In model organisms and humans, studies have shown that nutritional restriction or exposure to hormone-mimicking chemicals during early gestation cause alterations in adult and offspring health across several generations”.
+The picture below shows the molecular signatures established by direct exposure may be translated into adverse health outcomes in the exposed individual or may not be expressed at all.

 Fig. An example of transgenerational phenotype in fish, especially for exposure occurring during early embryonic development.

 - Chakraborty, S., Dissanayake, M., Godwin, J., Wang, X., Bhandari, R.K.
 (2022).
 Ancestral BPA exposure caused defects in the liver of medaka for four generations.
 Science of the Total Environment.856(1):159067

 - Cleary, J.C., Tillitt, D.E., vom Saal, F.S., Nicks, D.K., Claunch, R.A, Bhandari, R.K.
 (2019).
 Transgenerational effects of developmental Atrazine exposure on the reproductive axis of medaka.
 Environmental Pollution, 251: 631-650.
 [PMID: 31108297]